Felix-Nabiswa/Felix-Nabiswa/README.md

-## Hi there!, I am Felix Nabiswa an aspiring software engineer.
+## Hi there!, I am Felix Nabiswa a training software engineer.

 ### About Me
-I am a data analyst in training, currently pursuing a degree in Computer Science at Kibo School of Technology.
-I am passionate about working with data to gain insights and solve problems.
+I am a computer science student at Kibo School of Technology, passionate about data analytics and problem-solving.
+Currently pursuing a degree in Computer Science, I have a strong foundation in Python, Flask, JavaScript, HTML, and CSS programming languages.
+My focus is on building data tools and leveraging Python and data analysis to drive meaningful impact.

 ### Skills

+* A good understanding of Python, Flask, JavaScript, HTML, and CSS.
-* Proficient in Excel, Intermediate in SQL and Python.
+* Intermediate knowledge of SQL and data manipulation.
-* Familiar with data visualization tools PowerBI.
-* Experience with data cleaning, data manipulation, and data analysis.
+* Experienced in data cleaning, analysis, and visualization using tools like Excel and Power BI.
+*
 * Strong attention to detail and problem-solving skills
 ###